Needs Assessment Service Coordination (NASC)

 If your child's disability is the result of an accident, you will need to talk to ACC (Accident Compensation Corporation).

 How do you arrange a needs assessment?

-Your doctor or other health professional, disability support group or community organisation, can refer your child to a NASC service.
+One of the health or community team working with you and your child can refer your child to a NASC service.
 You can also contact a NASC service directly, without a referral from your doctor.
-You will be asked to provide supporting documentation from a medical practitioner/specialist.
+But, you will need to provide supporting letters from a doctor.

 What happens when you request a needs assessment?

 Once you've requested a needs assessment, an assessment facilitator will make an appointment to come and see you at a time that works for you.
 This is usually at your home, but you can ask for it to be somewhere else.